3D Secure in 2026: what businesses and cardholders need to know

 What does 3DS mean?

-• Issuer domain — the bank that issued the buyer's card;
+1. Issuer domain — the bank that issued the cardholder's card.

-• Acquirer domain — the merchant's bank, which is the recipient of the payment;
+2. Acquirer domain — the merchant's bank, which receives the payment.

 Secure payments?
 Always.🔒